|Hamfests Big And Small

 Return To Top Of Page

-Depending on the scope of the hamfest, there may be just a morning and early afternoon event (usually on a Saturday)... to lasting 3 full days, such as the Dayton Hamvention.
+Depending on the scope of the hamfest, there may be just a morning and early afternoon event (usually on a Saturday)...to lasting 3 full days, such as the Hamvention.

 Admission and parking fees...as well as to how big the parking areas and the event venues are...can vary widely, depending on the size of the event.
 Be sure to check with the contact persons for all the information noted on the specific hamfest website.
 You can find a list of upcoming hamfests at the ARRL Hamfest Database, located here, searching by 2 letter state identifier, ARRL Section, or ARRL Division.
 If your state, area, etc. isn't listed, there may not be any current hamfests scheduled.
-Note that with COVID-19, many of these are being CANCELLED.
-For a list of those, click here.
+Be sure to call before traveling, in case of any last minute cancellations.

 Return To Top Of Page